 Domestic violence in Ontario has become a “zero tolerance” crime.
-The guidelines that police follow for laying charges are very clear and allow them almost no discretion.
-Domestic assault charges can affect your personal and professional life.
+The guidelines that police follow when investigating domestic assault charges are very clear and allow them almost no discretion.
+A domestic violence lawyer explains why there is zero tolerance for these crimes and how domestic assault charges can affect your personal and professional life.

-Domestic assault, commonly referred to as domestic violence, is any assault allegations between spouses, intimate partners, or siblings.
+Domestic assault, also referred in general as domestic violence or domestic abuse, is any assault allegations between spouses, intimate partners, common law partners, former partners or siblings.
+An alleged assault occurs whenever someone directly or indirectly applies force to another person or attempts or threatens to apply force to another person.
 A domestic assault lawyer, is your best bet to navigate these complex charges.

 - Criminal Harassment